-Unemployment Rate in Malaysia remained unchanged at 2.90 percent in March.
+Unemployment Rate in Malaysia increased to 3 percent in April from 2.90 percent in March of 2026.
 Unemployment Rate in Malaysia averaged 3.42 percent from 1998 until 2026, reaching an all time high of 5.30 percent in May of 2020 and a record low of 2.70 percent in August of 2012.
 This page provides - Malaysia Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Malaysia Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2026.
+Malaysia Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2026.

-Unemployment Rate in Malaysia remained unchanged at 2.90 percent in March.
-Unemployment Rate in Malaysia is expected to be 3.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Unemployment Rate in Malaysia increased to 3 percent in April from 2.90 percent in March of 2026.
+Unemployment Rate in Malaysia is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Malaysia Unemployment Rate is projected to trend around 3.10 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast